Sunday, August 31, 2025

 “Therefore thus says the Lord: Behold, I will lay stumbling blocks before this people, and the fathers and the sons together shall fall on them.
 The neighbor and his friend shall perish.”
 Jeremiah 6:21

 The stumbling blocks that God laid before the idolators in Judah was war, pestilence and famine.
-Paul wrote they killed God’s prophets.
-The righteous prayed, “Let their table become a snare and a trap, and a stumbling block and a retribution to them.”
+In Romans 11:3, 9, Paul wrote that the righteous prayed, “Let their table become a snare and a trap, and a stumbling block and a retribution to them.”
 God bore patiently their crimes but finally answered the prayers of the righteous.
-[18]

 “Thus says the Lord: behold, a people comes from the north country, and a great nation will be raised from the farthest parts of the earth.
 They will lay hold on bow and spear; they are cruel and have no mercy; their voice roars like the sea; and they ride on horses, as men of war set in array against you, oh daughter of Zion.”
 Jeremiah 6:22-23